defiweb/go-eth/README.md

 ## Working with ABI

-The `go-eth` package offers a comprehensive ABI encoder and decoder for working with smart contract data.
+The `go-eth` package offers an ABI encoder and decoder for working with smart contract data.
 The package includes a signature parser for parsing method, event, and error signatures, as well as support for custom types and structs.

-The following example shows how to encode and decode data:

 <!-- examples/abi-enc-dec-struct/main.go -->